dreaming girl impostor

 • they're usually in skirts.

-• key colors are usually pinks, purples, blues, or reds.
+• key colors are pinks, purples, blues, or reds.

 • glasses!